kmadhu181090/MS-AI/Pathway Machine Learning: Theory & Hands-On Practice with Python Specialization/CSCA 5632: Unsupervised Algorithms in Machine Learning/README.md

 There are 2 datasources for this project:
 - Online Retails.xlsx (uploaded in GitHub)
 - Dataset for Market Basket Analysis can be found in this link: https://drive.google.com/file/d/1TvULIvLQbaioW13sG9X_nXkctHP0n2Fo/view?usp=sharing

+Entire Project presentation PPT(also PDF) and videos can be found in this GitHub repository.

 Project Description:
 Online Retail dataset is taken from the kaggle wherein they have taken the dataset from UCI Irvine Machine learning repository.
 This dataset contains transactional data which contains all the transactions between 01/12/2010 to 09/12/2011 for a UK based and